e-vinci/web3-2025/src/slides/lesson-7-theory.md

   Response: 5100ms total!
 ```

+---

 **Problems:**
 - User waits 5+ seconds for response
 - Server thread blocked
 - Poor user experience
 - Timeouts on slow operations
 - Wasted resources

+---

+## Asynchronous at my Supermarket

+Colruyt butchery service is asynchronous:

+- You fill a form (prefilled with a number) with the meat pieces you want and drop it on a pile
+- The butchers work through the pile one by one ("FIFO")
+- Once your meat is ready, they call your number so you know its ready

 ---